 If you file for divorce first, you may get the chance to present your side of the argument first.
 While that sounds good on paper and can have advantages, it’s not always ideal.

-On the other side, going first shows your cards.
+On the other side, going first also shows all your cards.
 You tip your hand and unveil your strategy to the opposition.
 Whatever you work on with your divorce lawyer, that’s all out in the open now, and the opposition has the chance to react and tailor their response.

 Ideally, however, revealing your plan shouldn’t be a huge problem.
 If you build a strategy on a sound legal foundation rather than artifice, stunts, and emotion, you should be fine.
 If you have a strong case, when you present probably won’t be an issue.